 2) Check the Course Equivalency databank for basic information about course transferability.

 Click Here to view the Course Transfer Equivalency Data Bank.

 3) Make sure that you are eligible to transfer coursework to Geneseo:

 a) Verify that you have not reached the maximum limit of transferable credits.
 You may transfer a maximum of 90 semester hours (with no more than 60 semester hours from a 2-year college).

 b) Verify that you are not repeating a course (Look at your WebCapp in MyGeneseo).
 Only credits transfer, not grades.
-Be aware of how many credits transfer in (ex: RIT is on a tri-semester systerm.
-A 4 credit course transfers in as 2.66 credits.)
+Be aware of how many credits transfer in (ex: A college on a tri-semester systerm - a 4 credit course transfers in as 2.66 credits.)

 c) You must achieve a grade of C- or better to transfer coursework to Geneseo.
 We will not accept credit for courses graded on a Pass/Fail or Satisfactory/Unsatisfactor basis at the other school.